AES50

 AES50 is an Audio over Ethernet protocol for multichannel digital audio.
-It is defined by the AES50-2011 standard for High-resolution multi-channel audio interconnection (HRMAI).
+It is defined in the AES50-2011 standard for High-resolution multi-channel audio interconnection (HRMAI).

 Origins

 AES50 is based on the SuperMAC protocol created by Sony Pro Audio Lab (now Oxford Digital).
 The preliminary standard was assigned the AES-X140 project designation in 2003, and was finally approved in 2005 as a royalty-free open standard.

 HyperMAC is an improved protocol based on Gigabit Ethernet physical layer, allowing more channels and lower audio latency.
 It was considered for an alternate physical layer in a future revision of AES50, but standardisation did not move forward.

 Sony licensed its proprietary software implementations of SuperMAC and HyperMAC to Midas Consoles for their Midas XL8 digital mixer.
 Midas parent Klark Teknik took over the SuperMAC and HyperMAC patents in 2007, then in 2009 Midas and Klark Teknik were acquired by Uli Behringer's Music Group.

-The AES50 protocol is implemented in digital mixing consoles by Midas and Behringer to transfer digital audio between the remote stage boxes.
+The AES50 protocol is implemented in digital mixing consoles by Midas and Behringer to transfer digital audio between a console and remote stage boxes.